 The hardest part about making this apple crisp is peeling and chopping the apples.
 I know some people leave the skins on the apples for a more rustic apple crisp---I'm not one of those people.
 I always peel the apples, I think the crisp turns out much better this way.

-Once the apples are prepped, it's just a matter of tossing the ingredients together and baking.
+Once the apples are prepped, it's just a matter of tossing the ingredients together and adding the streusel topping.
 You can bake it in a cast iron skillet or deep-dish pie pan.

-Serve your apple crisp up with your favorite ice cream (here are some dairy-free ice cream options) and enjoy the flavors of fall!
+This is the perfect apple crisp to serve up with a scoop of vanilla ice cream (here are some dairy-free ice cream options) and enjoy the flavors of fall!

 More apple recipes to try